MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/process-explorer.md

       ![Auto-categorize the dataset](./images/pexp-refine.png)

    > [!Note]
-   > After you use Auto-Categorize Full Dataset on a dataset that’s source is a .csv file, the analysis changes to read-only and you cannot add new or change categories or re-categorize any of the meeting data in this dataset for this analysis.
-If you want to change the categories or how meetings are categorized, you can use Refine Categorization or just create new analysis by repeating these steps.
+   > After you use **Auto-Categorize Full Dataset** on a dataset that’s source is a .csv file, the analysis changes to read-only and you cannot add new or change categories or re-categorize any of the meeting data in this dataset for this analysis.
+If you want to change the categories or how meetings are categorized, you can use **Refine Categorization** or just create new analysis by repeating these steps.

-6. You can then select **Refine Categorization** to create a copy of the selected analysis and add one or more new categories for more in-depth analysis focused on a subset of the data.
+7. If you want to add or change categories for your analysis, such as to focus on a subset of the data, select **Refine Categorization** to create a copy of the selected analysis and then repeat these steps to add or change the categories.

 ## Email activity analysis

-You can only analyze email activity when the data source is blob storage and after you have categorized a good sample of meeting activity into the categories you want to analyze.
+You can only analyze email activity when the data source is blob (cloud) storage and after you have categorized a good sample of meeting activity into the categories you want to analyze.

 ## Related topics